 Originally, the CFO design takes the binary outcome 0 or 1 as input to make the decision.
-However, the binomial likelihood can also accept a decimal value between (0,1) as the input.
-For the TITE-CFO design, the problem boils down how to impute the pending DLT data with a decimal value between (0,1).
+However, the binomial likelihood can also accept a decimal value between (0, 1) as the input.
+For the TITE-CFO design, the problem boils down how to impute the pending DLT data with a decimal value between (0, 1).
 Intuitively, at the decision time, if an outcome-pending subject is less likely to experience DLT, the imputed outcome should be small; otherwise, it should be large.
-As noted in TITE-CRM and TITE-BOIN,^{19,22} the follow-up time for the pending data contain rich information about the DLT outcome.
+As noted in TITE-CRM and TITE-BOIN^{22,19}, the follow-up time for the pending data contain rich information about the DLT outcome.
 For example, when the assessment window is 90 days, an outcome-pending subject whose follow-up time is 80 days is much more likely to have a non-DLT outcome compared with another outcome-pending subject whose follow-up time is only 10 days.

 We propose to impute the pending outcome by the expectation of the potential outcome given the follow-up time.
 At a certain point of a trial, let y denote the binary DLT outcome for a patient treated at dose level k, with y = 1 if the patient experiences DLT, and y = 0 if no DLT is observed.
 The assessment window is τ , and suppose the subject's DLT outcome is still pending.
 The follow-up time of the outcome-pending patient is t ($t < \tau$) and the time to DLT is denoted by T which has not been observed yet.
-Following Yuan et al.19 and Cheung and Chappell,22 we assume the time to DLT follows a uniform distribution over $[0, \tau]$.
-The pending y is imputed as the expectation, where p_k is the true DLT rate at dose level k.
-As p_k is unknown, we estimate p_k using the Bayesian posterior mean \tilde{p}k based on the observed data.
-Given the prior $p_k \sim \text{Beta}(\alpha, \beta)$, we obtain the posterior mean as where (x{ko} , m{ko}) are the number of DLT outcomes and the number of patients who have completed the DLT assessment at dose level k.
-By default, we choose $\alpha = \phi$ and $\beta = 1 - \phi$,28 where φ is the target DLT rate.
+Following Yuan et al.19 and Cheung and Chappell22, we assume the time to DLT follows a uniform distribution over $[0, \tau]$.

+The pending y is imputed as the expectation,

-$$\widetilde{p}k = rac{x{ko} + lpha}{m{ko} + lpha + eta}$$
+$$\tilde{p}k = \frac{x{ko} + \alpha}{m{ko} + \alpha + \beta},$$

 In this way, we can utilize the follow-up time information for dose assignment which increases the efficiency of our design.
 For example, given a 90-day assessment window and a target DLT rate of 0.3, suppose there is 1 DLT outcome out of 3 ascertained subjects at the current dose.
 The follow-up times for the two pending subjects at the current dose are 10 and 80 days, respectively.
-Using our imputation method, the imputed outcomes for the two pending subject with the 10-day follow-up has a larger chance to experience DLT than the one with the 80-day follow-up.
+Using our imputation method, the imputed outcomes for the two pending outcomes are 0.264 and 0.043, respectively.
+Such results are consistent with our intuition, i.e., the pending subject with the 10-day follow-up has a larger chance to experience DLT than the one with the 80-day follow-up.
 The mathematical details on calculating the imputed value are provided in Appendix A.2.

-After the imputation, we can calculate two odds ratios $(O_C/\overline{O}L, \overline{O}C/O_R)$ with both the complete and imputed outcomes.
+After the imputation, we can calculate two odds ratios $(O_C/\bar{O}L, \bar{O}C/O_R)$ with both the complete and imputed outcomes.
 The decision is further made by comparing the odds ratios with the threshold values (γ_L, γ_R) as in Table 1.
 Because the threshold values do not depend on DLT outcomes, the TITE-CFO design uses the same threshold values as the CFO design.